julienroyd/Papernotes/notes/SampleEfficientActorCriticwithExperienceReplay/SampleEfficientActorCriticwithExperienceReplay.md

-# Sample Efficient Actor-Critic with Experience Replay
+# Sample Efficient Actor-Critic with Experience Replay (ACER)
 #### Wang *et al.* (2017)

 This work is based on the following approaches :